Skip to main content

 But what about employee experience?

-Employee experience is already having an enormous impact in HR and management circles, and looks set to change the way businesses recruit, train, and retain their staff for years to come.
+Employee experience has an enormous impact in HR and management circles, and looks set to change the way businesses recruit, train, and retain their staff for years to come.

-But what exactly does employee experience mean?
-And is this something that business owners should be seriously investing their time and money in?
+But what exactly does employee experience mean, and is this something business owners should invest their time and money in?

-In this article, we answer these questions and more, discussing why employee experience matters, and how to get it right.
+We answer these questions (and more), discussing why employee experience matters and how to get it right.

 What is employee experience?

-There was a time when managers focused the majority of their HR efforts on employee engagement.
-While this remains important (an engaged workforce is, after all, a productive one) today’s employee also wants to feel:
+There was a time when managers focused most of their HR efforts on employee engagement.
+While this remains important (an engaged workforce is, after all, a productive one), today’s employee also wants to feel:

 So why else should employers and business owners invest in providing a positive employee experience?